ScottTLyman/ScottTLyman/README.md

 Scott Lyman

 I am currently a Full Stack Dev student at Boise CodeWorks, building my skills and knowledge in HTML5, CSS3, and Javascript ES6 utilizing varying frameworks.
-I have built experience in NodeJS, Vue, Auth0 and MongoDB.
+I have built experience in NodeJS, Vue, Auth0 and MongoDB as well as C# with MySQL database.

 Contact Me: s.t.lyman84@gmail.com